From Redshift to Real Space: Combining Linear Theory With Neural Networks: Reconstruction techniques

-Here $\vb{\hat{r}}$ is the line-of-sight unit vector, and $\beta = f/b$ is the ratio of the linear growth rate $f$ to the linear bias $b$.
+Here $\vb{\hat{r}}$ is the line-of-sight unit vector, and $\beta = f/b$ is the ratio between the linear growth rate $f$ and the linear bias $b$.
+The source term on the right hand side is a smoothed version of the observed overdensity field,

-We solve this equation in Fourier space using the iterative procedure introduced by \cite{Burden_2015}, which repeatedly applies the Fast Fourier Transform technique.
-In this process, we do not use the halo number density estimated on the $128^3$ grid, $\delta_\mathrm{obs}$, as the source term; instead, we use its smoothed version:

 where $\delta(k)$ denotes the Fourier coefficients of the overdensity field, and $R_s$ is the radius of the adopted Gaussian smoothing filter.
+This smoothing is applied to remove non-linear contributions from $\delta_\mathrm{obs}$.

+We solved this equation in Fourier space using the iterative procedure introduced by \citet{Burden_2015}, which repeatedly applies the Fast Fourier Transform technique.

 The smoothing radius is a free parameter of the reconstruction.
-Its value is not known {\it a priori}, but depends on the characteristics of the catalog and, in principle, on the properties of the reconstructed field one is most interested in.
-We use $R_s = 10\, h^{-1} \mathrm{Mpc}$ -- a value slightly larger than the cell size -- as a reference, since, as we will show in Sec.~\ref{sec:Results}, it proves more effective at removing RSDs from two-point clustering statistics.
-We will test the sensitivity of the reconstruction to the smoothing radius in Sec.~\ref{sec:Robustness}.
+Its value is not known a priori, but depends on the characteristics of the catalog and, in principle, on the properties of the reconstructed field one is most interested in.
+We use $R_s = 10\,h^{-1}\mathrm{Mpc}$ – a value slightly larger than the cell size – as a reference, since, as we show in Sec~\ref{sec:Results}., it proves more effec- tive at removing RSDs from two-point clustering statistics.
+We test the sensitivity of the reconstruction to the smoothing radius in Sec.~\ref{sec:smoothing_scale}.

 The resulting displacement field $\vb{\Psi}$, specified at the $128^3$ grid points, is CIC-interpolated at the redshift-space positions of the halos.
-Using linear theory, these halos are then displaced by $-f(\vb{\Psi} \cdot \hat{z})\,\hat{z}$ to their reconstructed positions in the real space, imposing periodic boundary conditions.
+Using linear theory, these halos are then displaced by $-f ( \vb{\Psi} \cdot \vb{\hat{z}})$ to their reconstructed positions in the real space, imposing periodic boundary conditions.

-Finally, the reconstructed real-space halo density field is obtained by interpolating the halo positions onto the $128^3$ grid.
+Finally, the reconstructed halo density field is obtained by assigning the displaced halos to a $128^3$ grid using CIC interpolation.
+No additional smoothing is applied at this stage: the Gaussian filtering in Eq.~(\ref{eq:smooth}) only acts on the density field used to estimate $\vb{\Psi}$, not directly on the reconstructed density.

 To perform the reconstruction, both the linear growth rate $f$ and the linear bias $b$ of the halos must be specified.
-We estimate an effective $b$ value from the ratio of the halo and matter power spectra computed in the 100 mock catalogs.
+We estimate an effective $b$ value from the ratio of the halo and matter power spectra computed in the 100 mock catalogs,

 where the average is taken over modes with $k < k_{\mathrm{max}}=0.07\,\mpch $, where this ratio remains approximately constant and the linear bias approximation holds.
-The linear growth rate value is set equal to the simulation value $f \simeq \Omega_m(z=1)^{0.55} = 0.88$.
+The linear growth rate value is set equal to the simulation value $f \simeq \Omega_m(z = 1)^{0.55} = 0.88$.